krisaziabor/literary/README.md

-# Academic Library
+# Literary Library

-A library of academic texts from Andover and Yale.
+A library of literary texts from Andover and Yale.